-Other operating expenses due to the Adviser as of December 31 and September 30, 2013, totaled \$15 and \$18, respectively.
-In addition, as of September 30, 2013, other coinvestment expenses payable to Gladstone Investment (for reimbursement purposes) totaled \$0.2 million.
-These expenses were paid in full during the three months ended December 31, 2013 and have been included in other liabilities on the accompanying Condensed Consolidated Statements of Assets and Liabilities as of September 30, 2013.
-There were no amounts due to Gladstone Investment as of December 31, 2013.
+Other operating expenses due to the Adviser as of March 31, 2014 and September 30, 2013, totaled \$4 and \$18, respectively.
+In addition, as of March 31, 2014 and September 30, 2013, other net co-investment expenses payable to Gladstone Investment (for reimbursement purposes) totaled \$1 and \$0.2 million, respectively.
+These expenses were paid in full in the quarter subsequent to being incurred and have been included in other liabilities on the accompanying Condensed Consolidated Statements of Assets and Liabilities as of March 31, 2014 and September 30, 2013, respectively.